Valerioageno/tuono/README.md

 ## Introduction

-NodeJs/Deno/Bun are the only tools that make a React app fullstack right?
-(TLDR; no)
+NodeJs/Deno/Bun are the only tools that make a React app fullstack right? (no)

-Techically the only thing React needs to do on the backend side is to render the HTML and returns it in the response payload and for it just a JS engine is required.
-Why then we need to bring the entire runtime?

-Tuono wants to prove that it's possible creating fully fledged react applications without the need to host them on a JS runtime server leveraging the best of the two worlds: super powered server and crazy cool development experience.
+Tuono wants to prove that it's possible creating fully fledged react applications without the need to host them on a JS runtime server leveraging the best of the two worlds: super powered server and amazing development experience.

 ## Requirements